Atotaro98/Atotaro98/Readme.md

  ***About my studies:***
 *I did study 2 years of Systems Engineering.
 I trained through courses offered by the National Technological University (UTN).
 Where did  3 courses, Java, WEB Development and Javascript.
 Personally, I liked the last 2 more.
-And it's what I want to specialize in.
-Right now I am studying at HENRY's Bootcamp.*
+And it's what I want to specialize in.*

 ## FullStack Javascript.